force_table_of_contents #

 Captured guides that are shorter than the curve will be extrapolated to the full curve length, which allows for a smooth and natural feel even with less-than-ideal guides.

-Guides can be extapolated linearly or polynomially, which will continue the curvature at the tip.
+Guides can be extrapolated linearly or polynomially, which will continue the curvature at the tip.

 The displacement mode combo offers three choices: Translate, Swing (Slide), and Swing (Pinned).
 All read the same blended per-curve guide; they differ in how a strand follows it.